 The water user has the primary responsibility to keep contaminants out of the potable water system.
-This responsibility begins at the user connection and includes any and all water distribution piping on the premises.
-If a cross-connection or a potential for a cross-connection exists, the water user, at the water user's expense, must install, have tested and maintain approved backflow preventers as required by this policy.
+This responsibility begins at the user's metered connection and includes any and all water piping on the premises beyond this metered point.
+If a cross-connection or a potential for a cross-connection exists, the water user, at the water user's expense, must install, have tested, and maintain approved backflow preventers as required by this Policy.